 Unfortunately, some of the phony contact lens “horror stories” online could deter people interested in trying contacts for the first time.
 Alternatively, some contact patients might believe false “hygiene tips” and end up with eye infections.

 Here in our Education Portal, we strive to bring the UK’s roughly 3 million contacts-wearers the most accurate, scientific-based info on contacts and eye hygiene.
 So, in this post, we’re going to expose some of the most commonly believed myths surrounding contact lens design, health, and hygiene.
 By the time you finish this piece, we promise you’ll feel more empowered, both as a contact lens consumer and user.

 Fact Versus Fantasy: Debunking 8 Commonly Held Contact Lens Myths

 1. Contacts Can Get Lost Behind A Person’s Eyes

-It’s physically impossible for contacts to get stuck behind your eyes.
+It’s physically impossible for a contact lens to get stuck behind your eyes.
 Don’t believe us?
-Well, pull up an image of the conjunctiva and you’ll instantly see why contacts cannot slip into your brain.
+This image of an eye, with a close-up of the conjunctiva clearly shows how your eye is a "sealed unit" which is why contacts cannot slip into your brain.

 Not only does the clear conjunctiva cover the outer surface of the eye, but it also wraps around the back of the eyelids.
 This fold in the conjunctivas (called the fornix) creates an impenetrable barrier for contact lenses and any other debris that might get caught in your eyes.